 We are an interdisciplinary (experimental and theoretical) research group in the Institute for Quantum Science and Technology at the University of Calgary.
 Our research is focused on the reversible quantum interface between the superconducting circuits and quantum optical systems.
 In our lab we are interested in developing quantum communication technology that is integrable with superconducting processors for building large-scale quantum networks.
+Additionally, we are activity working on non-invasive quantum sensing/imagining techniques for applications involving fragile and photodegradable materials.

 (1) Electro-optomechanical systems